I remember first the curve of a grassy hill plummeting into the sea...

 On the back of a photograph of him with his fellow matelots

-on board HMS Hood a proud battleship of the Mediterranean Fleet,
+on board HMS Hood a proud battleship of the Mediterranean Fleet, he declares romantically:

 "Now my schooldays are over, the work begins in plenty."